 What Is Meth?

 Meth is short for methamphetamine.
 It’s a highly addictive drug that acts as a stimulant for the body.
 Studies show that meth affects the central nervous system as well as the brain.
 Meth is also known for increasing activity, decreasing appetite, and inducing a sense of well-being.

 Unlike amphetamines, meth is much more potent and has a stronger effect on the brain.
 Its potency also makes meth much more addictive.
 Because of its addictive nature, the U.S. Drug Enforcement Administration classifies meth as a Schedule II stimulant.
 The drug is also illegal to obtain without a prescription.

 Why Do People Use Meth?

 The reasons why people use meth vary from person to person.
 However, there are a few common reasons why some people use this drug.
 For example, many women take meth because it causes rapid weight loss, allowing them to live up to the skewed beauty standards of the media.
-Since this effect is only short term, they have to continue taking it to keep off the weight.
+Since this effect is only short-term, they have to continue taking it to keep off the weight.

 Other people take meth because of the long-lasting high that it produces.
 Some drugs give people a euphoric high that lasts a few minutes to a few hours.
 Meth, however, gives people a high that can last upwards of 12 hours.
-How long the high lasts depends on how much of the drug that they take at once.
+How long the high lasts depends on how much of the drug they take at once.